Main CDC reports 54 new cases of COVID-19 on Friday, no additional deaths | ExBulletin

 Since the outbreak of the pandemic, there have been 69,834 confirmed or estimated cases of COVID-19 in the state, killing 891 people.

-Hospitalizations on Friday morning were not renewed, but as of Thursday, there were 25 patients with COVID-19, 16 of whom were critical care and 6 were ventilators.
+As of Friday, there were 25 patients with COVID-19 in a hospital in Maine, 16 of whom were on critical care and 7 were on ventilator.
 Daily hospitalizations have been stable for more than a month, which is often an indicator that the number of cases is lagging behind.

-The overwhelming majority of hospitalized patients are unvaccinated, and Dr. Niraveshire, director of the main CDC, said Friday that the average age of patients hospitalized with COVID-19 is 57 years.
+The overwhelming majority of hospitalized patients are unvaccinated, and the main CDC director, Dr. Niraveshire, said Friday that the average age of patients hospitalized with COVID-19 is 57 years.

 Cases have increased in all 50 states in the last few weeks due to the establishment of highly infectious delta variants.
 Although the increase in Maine is not as rapid as in some other states with low vaccination rates, Shah also states that the delta variant does not appear to be the main driver of the new infection here.

-In Maine, some healthcare providers have resumed expanding their COVID-19 testing options.
+In Maine, some healthcare providers have begun to re-expand their COVID-19 testing options as cases grow.

 Northern Light Mercy Hospital will offer tests on walk-in care sites in Goham, Wyndham and Westbrook starting Friday, August, as well as tests at Fore River Parkway’s Northern Light Pharmacy and Portland’s State Street Northern Light Mercy Lab.
 Announced that it will be provided.